-Federal judge throws out iPhone notch design lawsuit with brutal one-liner
+Federal judge responds to iPhone notch design lawsuit with brutal one-liner

 Apple’s own lawyers say that Apple does disclose the few pixels lost to the curved design across its marketing.
 Indeed, on Apple’s own site, right now, the company offers a footnote on mentions of its Super Retina display found on the iPhone X. “The display has rounded corners that follow a beautiful curved design, and these corners are within a standard rectangle.
 When measured as a standard rectangular shape, the screen is 5.85 inches . . .
 Actual viewable area is less.”

-Oakland, California, U.S. District Judge Haywood S. Gilliam Jr. sided with Apple last week, offering an absolutely brutal burn in his dismissal of the alleged display duplicity: “There doesn’t really seem to be anyone in America who seems to be concerned about it,” said Gilliam, according to Law360.
+Oakland, California, U.S. District Judge Haywood S. Gilliam Jr. appeared to side with Apple last week (though the argument is under review), offering an absolutely brutal burn of the alleged display duplicity: “There doesn’t really seem to be anyone in America who seems to be concerned about it,” said Gilliam, according to Law360.

 This take is absolute perfection.
 Other class action lawsuits against the Cupertino company make sense: Like when Apple was found to be actively slowing down consumers’ iPhones a year into the product’s life, for instance.
 How many of us just didn’t get why, one day, our phone suddenly stunk?
 How many of us felt forced to upgrade in the next cycle as a result?
 How many of us went through this painfully expensive ritual multiple times?
 Dozens of lawsuits followed, and California judges didn’t immediately give such suits the boot—and most appear to be ongoing.

-Note: An earlier version of this article mistakenly said the case had been dismissed when it is actually under submission.